nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_demos.md

     TX packets 0  bytes 0 (0.0 B)
     TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0

+<a name="configure-openthread-network"></a>

 ### Configure OpenThread Network

-<a name="start-thread"></a>

-You can form the Openthread network manually by following steps:
+You can form the Openthread network manually by the following steps:

     $ ot-ctl dataset init new
     $ ot-ctl dataset commit active